 Warm Water

-The biggest cause of evaporation is heat.
-Evaporation happens more quickly when the water temperature increases.
-That’s because heat causes water molecules to bounce around and collide, which moves faster as the water’s heat rises.
+The leading cause of evaporation is heat.
+Evaporation happens quicker when the water temperature increases.
+Heat causes water molecules to bounce around and collide, moving faster as the heat rises.

 The molecules become energized, hitting each other harder and gaining more energy to transform from liquid to gas.
 At this point, the water evaporates from the tank.